 Best video conferencing software

-Whether you’re scouring the market for a burgeoning startup or an enterprise heavyweight, we’ve got the conferencing category covered, from simple call and messaging platforms to full remote support services.
+Well, whether you’re scouring the market for a burgeoning startup or an enterprise heavyweight, we’ve covered the entire category, from simple call and messaging platforms to full remote support services.
 Let’s dive in.

 - We've also highlighted the best online collaboration tools